top of page

 Pictured, from left to right: European Parliament junior ambassadors Jessica Obi, Freya Wiggins and Sophie Lamas running a flag face painting event next to the polling station.

-The ballots were then counted the next day by several EPAS and politics students just before the politics lesson, allowing us to discuss the results afterwards.
-As part of the counting, we were watched by a staff member, as well as European Parliament Senior Ambassador Darren Cogavin, to make sure the counting process was free and fair.
+The votes were counted by several EPAS and politics students just before the politics lesson, allowing us to discuss the results afterwards.
+The counting was observed by staff member and European Parliament Senior Ambassador Darren Cogavin to make sure the counting process was free and fair.

 Papers labeled "Mock Election Ballot Sheet" on a table with a phone, notebook, and a water bottle; two people sort and write.